-Current regulation, law, and policies require the following conditions be achieved with respect to waters of the United States, including wetlands:
+Current regulation, law and policies require the following conditions be achieved with respect to waters of the United States, including wetlands:

 Desired Conditions Sources Section 404 of the Clean Water Act established the federal program that regulates activities in the nation's wetlands.
 Specifically, section 404 of the Clean Water Act established a program to regulate discharge of dredged and fill material into waters of the United States, including wetlands.
 Responsibility for the program is shared by the USACE and the EPA.
-Clean Water Act, Section 404
+Clean Water Act, Section 404 Each agency shall provide leadership and shall take action to minimize the destruction, loss, or degradation of wetlands and to preserve and enhance the natural and beneficial values of wetlands.
+Executive Order 11990 (Protection of Wetlands)

-Desired Conditions Sources Each agency shall provide leadership and shall take action to minimize the destruction, loss, or degradation of wetlands, and to preserve and enhance the natural and beneficial values of wetlands.
-Executive Order 11990 (Protection of Wetlands) The National Park Service adopts a goal of " no net loss of wetlands."
+Desired Conditions Sources The National Park Service adopts a goal of "no net loss of wetlands."
 In addition, the National Park Service will strive to achieve a longer-term goal of net gain of wetlands.
-NPS units will conduct parkwide wetlands inventories (or will obtain such inventories from appropriate sources such as the National Wetlands Inventory ) to help assure proper planning with respect to management and protection of wetlands resources.
-For proposed new development or other new activities, plans, or programs that are either located in or otherwise have the potential for direct or indirect adverse impacts on wetlands, the National Park Service will employ a sequence of: NPS Procedural Manual 77-1: Wetland Protection
+NPS units will conduct parkwide wetlands inventories (or will obtain such inventories from appropriate sources such as the National Wetlands Inventory) to help assure proper planning with respect to management and protection of wetlands resources.
+For proposed new development or other new activities, plans, or programs that are either located in or otherwise have the potential for direct or indirect adverse impacts on wetlands, the National Park Service will employ a sequence of: - avoiding adverse wetlands impacts to the extent practicable - minimizing impacts that could not be avoided - compensating for remaining unavoidable adverse wetlands impacts via restoration of degraded wetlands Actions proposed by the National Park Service that have the potential for adverse impacts on wetlands will be addressed in an environmental assessment or an environmental impact statement.
+NPS Procedural Manual 77-1: Wetland Protection

-The planning team based the impact analysis and the conclusions for possible impacts to waters of the United States and wetlands on the mapped navigable waters in the recreation area and on on-site inspections of known and potential jurisdictional wetlands within the recreation area.
-Conclusions and possible impacts were also based on review of existing literature and studies, information provided by experts in the National Park Service and other agencies, and Glen Canyon NRA staff insights and professional judgment.
+The planning team based the impact analysis and the conclusions for possible impacts to waters of the United States and wetlands on the mapped navigable waters in the recreation area and on onsite inspections of known and potential jurisdictional wetlands within the recreation area.
+Conclusions and possible impacts were also based on review of existing literature and studies, information provided by experts in the National Park Service and other agencies and Glen Canyon NRA staff insights and professional judgment.